Smart Spending

 Things You Need to Know About Smartphones

 Smartphones are one of the most widely used gadgets in the world, with over 6.92 billion users.
 They have become an integral part of our daily routine, enabling us to easily communicate with other people and perform various tasks.
-According to statistics, we now spend at least three hours each day on our phones and check them at least 58 times daily.
+According to Statista’s mobile usage data, we now spend at least three hours each day on our phones and check them at least 58 times daily.
 Here’s some essential information you should know about smartphones.

 Smartphones Were Invented in the ’90s But Couldn’t Access the Internet

-The first-ever smartphone was the Simon Personal Communicator.
-It was announced at the COMDEX trade show in Las Vegas, but it took two years to be released to the public.
+The first-ever smartphone was the Simon Personal Communicator, developed by IBM.
+It was announced at the COMDEX trade show in Las Vegas in 1992, but it took two years to be released to the public.
 The device had a touchscreen user interface and could send and receive emails and faxes.
 However, it could not surf the internet.
 It wasn’t until 2001 that developers could connect smartphones to the 3G network, thus enabling smartphones to access the internet.
+You can read more about the Simon’s legacy in the Computer History Museum’s technology timeline.

 The Computing Power of Your Smartphone Is Greater Than That of Some Spaceships

-NASA’s Apollo 11 mission is a well-known historic event when humans first landed on the moon, thanks to the guidance of the Apollo Guidance Computer.
-In a surprising report by NASA, it has been confirmed that today’s smartphones are significantly more powerful than the Apollo Guidance Computer.
+NASA’s Apollo 11 mission is a well-known historic event when humans first landed on the moon, thanks to the guidance of the Apollo Guidance Computer (AGC).
+In a report by NASA’s official history division, it has been confirmed that today’s smartphones are significantly more powerful than the Apollo Guidance Computer.
+The AGC operated at approximately 0.043 MHz with just 4 kilobytes of RAM, whereas a modern mid-range Android or iPhone processor runs at over 3 GHz with several gigabytes of RAM — a difference of many millions of times in raw computing capability.

 Smartphones Can Be Quite Addictive and Hazardous

-A survey conducted by EIN Presswire has found that approximately 33% of smartphone users in the United States have nomophobia, which is the fear of being without one’s mobile phone.
+A survey cited by EIN Presswire has found that approximately 33% of smartphone users in the United States have nomophobia, which is the fear of being without one’s mobile phone.
 If you are one of these people, you likely carry your smartphone to some of the most germ-infested places, such as restaurants.
 According to Dr. Charles Gerba, a microbiologist at the University of Arizona, a single square centimeter of a restaurant menu can expose you to around 185,000 germs.
 Other highly germ-infested areas you are likely to visit with your smartphone include kitchens, elevators, restrooms, and workplaces.
-Generally, research suggests that our phones carry roughly 100,000 bacteria since we often take them to contaminated areas without proper sanitization measures.
+Generally, research suggests that our phones carry roughly 100,000 bacteria since we often take them to contaminated areas without proper sanitization measures, as detailed in studies published through the National Institutes of Health’s PubMed Central database.

 Smartphones Are a Promising Tool for Cost-Effective Disease Diagnosis and Management in the Future

 It is worth noting that most people use their smartphones to track their pulse rate.
 Smartphones are also currently being modified to monitor ophthalmic health.
 This is done using the built-in image recognition sensors and cameras on smartphones, which diagnose the retina’s health.
-Furthermore, with the help of a high-precision microscope, a diagnostic app has been developed that enables doctors to identify suspected melanoma skin lesions accurately.
+Furthermore, with the help of a high-precision microscope, a diagnostic app has been developed that enables doctors to identify suspected melanoma skin lesions accurately, a development covered in research indexed by the National Library of Medicine.

 Scientists also believe that Parkinson’s disease can be managed more effectively in the future with the use of smartphones.
 Parkinson’s symptoms tend to fluctuate frequently, making it difficult for doctors to monitor the fluctuations when patients are at home.
-However, a smartphone application can track the patient’s symptoms throughout the day and send the data to the doctors.
+However, a smartphone application can track the patient’s symptoms throughout the day and send the data to the doctors, a model supported by research from the Michael J. Fox Foundation for Parkinson’s Research.
 This will help doctors treat the patient more efficiently and effectively.

 Smartphones Are Among the Top Timewasters for Most People